Placental site trophoblastic tumor

-Placental site trophoblastic tumor is a form of gestational trophoblastic disease, which is thought to arise from intermediate trophoblast.
+A placental site trophoblastic tumor is a form of gestational trophoblastic disease, which is thought to arise from the intermediate trophoblast.

 The tumor may secrete human placental lactogen, and result in a false-positive pregnancy test.

 A placental site trophoblastic tumor is a monophasic neoplasm of the implantation site intermediate trophoblast, and usually a benign lesion, which comprises less than 2% of all gestational trophoblastic proliferations.
 Preceding conditions include molar pregnancy (5%).
 Compared to choriocarcinoma or invasive mole, hemorrhage is less conspicuous and serum β-HCG level is low, making early diagnosis difficult.

-Immunohistochemistry: Often stains with hPL, keratin, Mel-CAM, EGFR.
+Diagnosis

+Immunohistochemistry often shows positive staining for hPL, keratin, Mel-CAM, and EGFR., This immunohistochemical profile, particularly the strong positivity for hPL and Mel-CAM, along with the negative or focal staining for β-hCG and p63, helps distinguish PSTT from other types of gestational trophoblastic neoplasia such as choriocarcinoma and epithelioid trophoblastic tumour.

 Treatment

-Because chemotherapy is ineffective; the patient should undergo hysterectomy.
+If the causative pregnancy occurred less than 48 months prior to the tumor's diagnosis, the tumor can be removed via a hysterectomy without the need for adjunct systemic therapy.
+However, if more than 48 months have passed, or if the tumor is of stage II or higher, adjunct systemic therapy should be offered in the form of aggressive platinum-based chemotherapy.
+When possible, residual masses should be removed following treatment to insure against recurrence.

 Prognosis

 10–20% of cases metastasize leading to death.